stamkovs/online-shop/README.md

 That means that the connection is setup correctly with the password you specified in the .env file.

 ##### Creating the database
 Assuming you have successfully created the mssql connection, next we need to create the database.
-For that we will open Microsoft SQL Server Management Studio and will connect to our new connection with the following properties:
+For that we will open Microsoft SQL Server Management Studio and we will connect to our new connection with the following properties:

 >Server name: localhost\
 Authentication: SQL Server Authentication\